ryotamine/tinyapp/README.md

 ## Getting Started

+1. Fork and clone.
-1. Install dependencies using the `npm install` command.
+2. Install dependencies using the `npm install` command.
-2. Start the web server using the `node express_server.js` command.
+3. Start the web server using the `node express_server.js` command.
-3. Go to <http://localhost:8080/> in your browser.
+4. Go to <http://localhost:8080/urls> in your browser.